Page Created: 8/1/2014 Last Modified: 4/10/2018 Last Generated: 4/18/2018

 I was Network+ certified in 2005 and received my Red Hat RHCSA certification in 2013.
 I also received my General class amateur radio license in 2016.

-In 2015, I completed two wonderful MOOC courses on complexity mathematics from the Santa Fe Institute, and I also gave a presentation at a RogueLike game programming conference at Georgia Tech about a solar-powered electronic game I created.
+In 2015, I completed two wonderful MOOC courses on complexity mathematics from the Santa Fe Institute and also gave a presentation at a RogueLike game programming conference at Georgia Tech about a solar-powered electronic game I created, and in 2018, I entered my two-year robotic project into the 2018 Hackaday Prize Open Hardware Design Challenge.

 My personal web site, greatfractal.com, that first went online on August 1st, 2014, and was also self-programmed, is a culmination of much of this.
-I don't use social media except for a Twitter account at twitter.com/leedjavaherian that I will use to communicate if something goes wrong with this site.
+I don't use social media except for a Twitter account at twitter.com/leedjavaherian that I will use to communicate if something goes wrong with this site or for very important announcements.
 I don't plan on using it often, since I have my own blog.
 I don't use GitHub, as all of my source code is self-hosted here.
+I did create an account on Hackaday.io in 2018 for the purposes of the 2018 competition, mentioned above.

 I've never purchased a PC or Apple desktop for my personal use.
 I have assembled every PC-compatible desktop that I have ever owned since my old Amiga 500 days at the CPU and circuit board level.
 My first "PC" was a Packard Bell 386 compatible that one of my friend's mothers gave me.
 Once I disassembled it and learned how they were constructed, I went to the store and bought a large, thick volume of Computer Shopper magazine, and ordered the motherboard, CPU, RAM, case, and cards from mail-order suppliers.
 It was so easy I wondered why anyone bought a pre-assembled PC, as I could customize the hardware to my specifications.
 I would read about new chips and benchmarks at tomshardware.com and later anandtech.com.
 Over the years, I must have built one hundred PC's for myself, family and friends, and at some of my workplaces.
 My PC technician skills are a given, which I what I assumed would be the case for any of my IT co-workers.